corrode/corrode.github.io/content/blog/why-rust/index.md

 {{ next_steps(context="Weighing whether Rust is the right choice for your organization?") }}

-{% info(title="Rust in Production Podcast", icon="radio") %}
-Real-world experiences are the best way to learn about the benefits and challenges of a technology.
-That's why we started <a href="/podcast">Rust in Production</a>, a podcast about companies that bet big on Rust.

-Listen to the first-hand accounts from decision-makers about why they chose Rust and how it impacted their business.
-Each episode is a deep dive into the motivations, challenges, and lessons learned from adopting Rust in production by companies that shape the future of infrastructure.

-<a href="/podcast">More information here</a>.
-{% end %}

 ## Talks

 * <a href="https://www.youtube.com/watch?v=DnT-LUQgc7s" target="_blank">Considering Rust &mdash; Jon Gjengset, 2020</a>